 A broader peace deal, normalization agreement, or political framework will qualify only if it includes a publicly announced and mutually agreed halt in military engagement between the United States and Iran, effective on a specified date, or otherwise confirmed by an overwhelming consensus of credible reporting.
 Agreements that outline future negotiations or de-escalation measures without an explicit, dated commitment to stop fighting will not qualify.

 This market’s resolution will be based on official statements from the United States government and the government of Iran.
-However, a wide consensus of credible media reporting confirming that an official ceasefire agreement has been reached will suffice.
+However, an overwhelming consensus of credible media reporting confirming that an official ceasefire agreement has been reached will suffice.

 Resolver